netket/netket/docs/docs/hilbert.md

 ### Composing Hilbert spaces

 Hilbert spaces can be composed together.
-The syntax to do that is Python's multiplication operator, `*`, which will be interpreted as a kronecker product, or tensor product, of those hilbert spaces, in the specified order.
+The syntax to do that is Python's multiplication operator, `*`, which will be interpreted as a Kronecker product, or tensor product, of those Hilbert spaces, in the specified order.

-It is also possible to take kronecker powers of an Hilbert space with the exponent operator `**` using an integer exponent.
-This will be interpreted as repeating the kronecker product N times.
+It is also possible to take Kronecker powers of an Hilbert space with the exponent operator `**` using an integer exponent.
+This will be interpreted as repeating the Kronecker product N times.

-At times when trying to compose Hilbert spaces, you might hit a `NotImplementedError`.
+At times, when trying to compose Hilbert spaces, you might hit a `NotImplementedError`.
-This means that the composition of those 2 spaces is not supported, probably because nobody needed it before.
+This means that the composition of those two spaces has not yet been implemented by anyone.
-Please do open an issue or a feature request on the GitHub repository if you hit this case.
+Please do open an issue or a feature request on the GitHub repository if you encounter this error.

-## The DiscreteHilbert interface
+## The `DiscreteHilbert` interface

 Discrete Hilbert spaces have a much more full fledged API.
 {ref}`netket.hilbert.DiscreteHilbert` is also an abstract class from which any hilbert space with countable (or discrete) local degrees of freedom must inherit.